DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Once this is activated, DEON must be restarted.
 Afterwards, the same settings dialog displays advanced options regarding the configuration of the system and potential connections to other (external) tracking systems like Azure or Jira.

-The second tab at the top of this configuration page allows setting up new connections.
-The dropdown menu offers only the Custom option by default.
-This means that users must manually define all connection parameters.
-On supported dedicated DEON platforms, this menu includes additional options with pre-configured connections for which the DEON server provides all required data.
+The second tab at the top of this configuration page enables setting up new connections.
+The dropdown menu offers by default only the option Custom.
+This means that users must define all connection parameters manually.
+On supported dedicated DEON platforms this menu contains additional options with pre‑configured connections for which the DEON server provides all required data.

-Adding a new blank connection by clicking the Plus symbol produces the following result.
+Adding a new empty connection by clicking on the plus symbol generates the following result.

-Expanding the newly created element in the list displays all configuration options for the selected connection.
+Expanding the newly created item in the list shows all configuration options of the selected connection.
 Each connection has some mandatory or required attributes and some optional ones.
-For example, each connection requires a recognizable Name, an Address of the remote server, a selection of the intended System and Environment, as well as the target Authentication Mode.
-Additionally, users can enable the checkbox for Client Certificates if the server requires one or more, and specify a list of Project Filters to limit the scope of what DEON accesses on the remote system.
+For example, each connection requires a recognizable Name, a Address of the remote server, a selection of the intended System and the Environment as well as the target-Authentication mode.
+Additionally, users can check the box for Client certificates to enable it, if the server requires one or more, and a list of project filters to specify, limiting the scope of what DEON accesses on the remote system.

 This option allows loading saved connection configuration data from a local file.